jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 House of Justice does its deliberations; when the light is on, deliberations have begun, and one cannot enter the chamber then.

-Minutes are to be kept to justify decisions and provide limited transparency into the reasons for assembly decisions; they are not to be used to identify who has expressed a particular view.
+Minutes are to be kept to justify decisions and provide the limited transparency necessary to examine the reasons for assembly decisions, but they do not identify who has expressed a particular view.
 See the following reference regarding the meetings of a National Spiritual
 Assembly: